truonghm/blog/content/post/20220429_moving_average_sql.md

 ORDER BY date
 ```

-Take note of the use of the frame clause  `BETWEEN N-1 PRECEDING` for an $N$-day moving window.
+Take note of the use of the frame clause  `BETWEEN N-1 PRECEDING` for an _N_-day moving window.

 There is, however, a problem here: It will include additional data prior to the moving window if there are missing days.
 For instance, there is no data for 2020-02-08 in our table, so the above query will return data from 2020-02-06, which is more than three days ago.